 On our radio show Weekly Dish we often get criticized for focusing too much on restaurants in the city.
 But let’s face it, up until more recently, the suburbs were a wasteland of chain restaurants, and it was hard to find decent, thriving locally owned spots.
-I live in St. Paul, and my radio partner lives in Orono, so it’s not like we don’t get out to the burbs on occasion but… I took the challenge to crowdsource and find some of the “Best of the Burbs” for the Jason Show and here are some of my favorite picks by region:
+I live in St. Paul, and my radio partner lives in Orono, so it’s not like we don’t get out to the burbs on occasion but… I took the challenge to crowdsource and find some of the “Best of the Burbs” for the Jason Show and here are some of my favorite Twin Cities suburbs restaurants by region:

 The Mad Hatter Restaurant and Tea Room — Anoka: